 List of Sussex Directories 1784-1975 by John H. Farrant, a comprehensive listing with details of which Sussex and national libraries hold copies.

-The Digital Library of Historical Directories has the following Sussex directories available:
+Historical Directories of England and Wales (at the University of Leicester) has the following Sussex directories available:

 - Pigot's National Commercial Directory for 1832-34 (Sussex)

 - Post Office Directory of Sussex

 - The Post Office Directory of Essex, Hertfordshire, Kent, Middlesex, Surrey and Sussex, 1855

 - Melville and Co.'s Directory & Gazetteer of Sussex, 1858